gfaster/METIS/translation.md

 3. Merge multiline declarations to a single line and fix it.

-The last step can be accomplished with a modified commands from step 2.
+The last step can be accomplished with modified commands from step 2.
 Start by highlighting the new declarations and then execute:
 ```
 :'<,'>:g/\v\([^)]+$/join